Debrett's: Publications

 Debrett's has published a range of guides on traditional British etiquette, dating from the mid 1900s.
 Those currently in print include Debrett's A–Z of Modern Manners, Debrett's Guide for the Modern Gentleman and Debrett's Handbook, a revised and updated version of its Correct Form.
 Debrett's Wedding Guide (first published in 2007) was revised in 2017 and published as Debrett's Wedding Handbook.

 Debrett's Peerage & Baronetage, a book which includes a short history of the family of each titleholder, was previously published roughly every five years.
+First printed in London in 1802 as Peerage in England, Scotland and Ireland, a similar publication Burke's Peerage was first published in 1826 as a guide to the peerage of Great Britain and Ireland.
 The last printed edition was the 2019 and 150th edition, published in the company's 250th year.
 Charles Kidd was the editor of the Peerage for nearly 40 years; he was the consulting editor on the last edition, which was edited by Susan Morris, Wendy Bosberry-Scott and Gervase Belfield of Debrett Ancestry Research Ltd, a sister company of Debrett's.

 Debrett's [Illustrated Heraldic and Biographical] House of Commons and the Judicial Bench was published from 1867 to 1931.
 Butler calls it "particularly useful".